onlyverysmall/kitty.io/README.md

 an animal shelter, the ultimate objective is to boost adoption rates of sheltered cats.

+The site is not available to the public yet, but the code is available now.

 ![Screenshot of Kitty.io](./images/screenshot.jpg)
 (Don't worry, I have hired a UX designer)